 What is the difference between digital communication and PR?

 Digital communication and public relations (PR) are both forms of marketing communication.
 While they share some overlap and sometimes get used synonymously, they are not the same.
 Digital communication is a powerful and relatively modern tool for individuals and organisations to connect and interact with their target audience.
-Public relations, on the other hand, has been a mainstay in the world of communication for decades, but it has also evolved with time.
+Public relations, on the other hand, has been a mainstay in communication for decades, but it has also evolved with time.

 In this article, we’ll explore the key differences between digital communication and PR and how they can be used to build relationships with your audience.